fastcyclist/Deployment_Python_Pickle_Flask_Zappa_AWSLambda/README.md

 <b>tldr</b>: type <code>aws configure</code>.
 When it asks <code>AWS Access Key ID [None]:</code> and <code>AWS Secret Access Key [None]:</code><br />
 supply what you saved in the first step.
 I set my <code>Default region name [None]: us-east-2</code> and <code>Default output format [None]: json</code>.
 3. Type <code>aws configure list</code>.
 If it returns something other than <code>not set</code>, you're good to go.
+4. Make a S3 bucket.
+5. Upload a sample file to S3 for testing.

+## Step 4.
+Have your model ready and save it in pkl